New England Highway

-New England Highway is an 883 km long highway in Australia running from Yarraman, north of Toowoomba, Queensland at its northern end to Hexham at Newcastle, New South Wales at its southern end.
+New England Highway is an 883 km long highway in Australia running from Yarraman, north of Toowoomba, Queensland, at its northern end to Hexham at Newcastle, New South Wales, at its southern end.
 It is part of Australia's National Highway system, and forms part of the inland route between Brisbane and Sydney.

+State-controlled road in Queensland

+The Queensland segment of the New England Highway is a state-controlled road, subdivided into three sections for administrative and funding purposes.
+One of the three sections (number 22C) is part of the National Highway, while sections 22A and 22B are strategic roads.
+The sections are: